Lilly-dh/DeepPlantAllergy/README.md

 ## 🧾 Citation

-If you use this pipeline in your research, please cite our upcoming manuscript submitted to *Nucleic Acids Research*.
+If you use this pipeline in your research, please cite our upcoming manuscript submitted to *Journal Name*.